GUIDELINE FOR FIXED-TERM CONTRACT OF EMPLOYMENT

 - However, if an employee is given a reasonable expectation that the contract will be renewed on the same or similar terms, and it is not, or if he/she is given a reasonable expectation of permanent employment, and he/she is not permanently employed; this may give rise to a claim of unfair dismissal in terms of section 186(1)(b) of the LRA.

-- For this reason this is an important clause.
+- For this reason, this is an important clause in the contract.

 - The name of the person, or the position authorised to give approval for renewal of the contract or permanent appointment should be specified.

 - Employers are required to grant a lunch break of one hour after five continuous hours of work.

 - This can be reduced to 30 minutes with the agreement of the employee.
 The lunch break is excluded from the calculation of daily or weekly working hours.